 Upcycling ocean plastic

 Ioniqa, a Netherlands-based tech company, is converting polyethylene terephthalate (PET) plastic (from water bottles and tupperware) into virgin plastic that can be reused for food packaging.
 They do this by breaking down PET waste to a base molecular level in order to produce a recyclable form of plastic.
 According to founder and CEO Tonnis Houghoudt, they can recycle waste ranging from ocean plastic pollution to a child’s fleece onesie into a water bottle, which can then be recycled (or upcycled) into something else.

 Aiming to stop energy, food, and materials waste, EggPlant is producing polyhydroxybutyrate (PHB) bioplastic (bio-derived and biodegradable) by reusing wastewater produced from washing dishes or taking a shower.
 The technology it uses filters water to separate sugar, proteins, purified water, and a bacterium that is essential to forming PHB bioplastic.
 Seeing as it’s bio-derived, the technology can be used as biodegradable food packaging.

 Light as a feather

-A forgotten by-product of the poultry industry, feathers are the center of Aeropowder’s technology that transforms feather waste into a repurposed material called pluumo, which is made from 95 percent waste feathers and 5 percent biobinder.
+A forgotten byproduct of the poultry industry, feathers are the center of Aeropowder’s technology that transforms feather waste into a repurposed material called pluumo, which is made from 95 percent waste feathers and five percent biobinder.
 The biodegradable technology can be used to insulate perishable food in groceries.